This group is inactive as of the 2023-24 academic year.

 learning-in-action.williams.edu/opportunities/berkshire-humane-society

-The Black STEM Student Association (BSTEM) aims to create a safe and supportive space in which Black students are encouraged to continue their studies in STEM+ fields, and can freely speak of their experiences in these fields.
-This support system for underserved groups in STEM is essential to helping support these students interested in the sciences and combat the effects of the discrimination that they may experience while navigating STEM courses during their time at Williams College.
+The Black STEM Student Association (BSTEM+) aims to create a safe and supportive space in which Black and other underrepresented students in the sciences are encouraged to continue their studies in the STEM fields and can freely and directly speak of their experiences in the STEM fields.

 Circle of Women (CoW) is a national nonprofit organization–run completely by students–that provides the necessary resources to girls around the world who are pursuing an education.
 As such, our focus is primarily abroad.
 We partner up with local groups to implement construction projects and fundraise to make such projects possible.